-During the third quarter of 2006, we released Isolator[®] clamps designed for ablation during open procedures, which feature an ergonomic design that improves the surgeon's access to key anatomical structures and simplifies the ablation procedure.
-During the first quarter of 2007, we introduced the new Isolator SynergyTM ablation clamps designed for ablation during open procedures, which are the next generation of our Isolator® clamps for open procedures.
-Our Isolator® clamps have been cleared by the Food and Drug Administration, or FDA, for the ablation of cardiac and soft tissues, but have not been approved by the FDA for the treatment of AF.
+During the third quarter of 2006, we released our Isolator[®] clamps that are designed for ablation during open procedures, which feature an ergonomic design that improves the surgeon's access to key anatomical structures and simplifies the ablation procedure.
+During the first quarter of 2007, we introduced the new Isolator Synergy[TM] ablation clamps for ablation during open procedures, which are the next generation of our Isolator[®] clamps for open procedures.

-We also sell a pen-shaped ablation device known as the multifunctional bipolar Pen, which has been cleared by the FDA for the surgical ablation of cardiac tissue and for temporary pacing, sensing, stimulating and recording during the evaluation of cardiac arrhythmias, but has not been approved by the FDA for the treatment of AF.
+We also sell a pen-shaped ablation device known as the multifunctional bipolar Pen, which has been cleared by the FDA for the surgical ablation of cardiac tissue and for temporary pacing, sensing, stimulating and recording during the evaluation of cardiac arrhythmias.
 Because of its broad range of capabilities, surgeons are using this device during both open-heart and minimally invasive sole-therapy procedures in combination with our Isolator® clamps.
 We released the Pen for sale in the third quarter of 2005.

-Additionally, we are developing the Cosgrove-Gillinov $^{\text{TM}}$ Left Atrial Appendage Occlusion Clip, which is designed to exclude the left atrial appendage, the small appendage that is attached to the left atrium, during open-heart surgical procedures and which may also be used to provide an option for high risk patients as a stand-alone left atrial appendage exclusion procedure following catheter ablation or pacemaker implantation.
+Additionally, we are developing the Cosgrove-Gillinov[TM] Left Atrial Appendage Occlusion Clip, which is designed to exclude the left atrial appendage, the small appendage that is attached to the left atrium, during open-heart surgical procedures and which may also be used to provide an option for high risk patients as a stand-alone left atrial appendage exclusion procedure following catheter ablation or pacemaker implantation.
 During the first quarter of 2007, we filed with the FDA a 510(k) notification for the Clip for an indication that includes left atrial appendage exclusion.